R-Campbell/terraform-provider-aws/website/docs/cdktf/typescript/r/lambda_layer_version.html.markdown

 ## Import

-Lambda Layers can be imported using `arn`.
+Import Lambda Layers using `arn`.
+For example:

 ```
 $ terraform import \